Martha Berry: Legacy

 Educators have written that Martha Berry was responsible for the creation of work-study programs grounded in Christian faith that are found throughout the South.
-Berry certainly put her unique touch upon her school, centering on the maxim that "prayer changes things".
-In recognition of Martha Berry's contribution to education, she was inducted into the Georgia Women of Achievement in March 1992 as one of the first five inductees.
+In recognition of Berry's contribution to education, she was inducted into the Georgia Women of Achievement in March 1992 as one of the first five inductees.

-The Georgia section of US highway 27 is dedicated as the Martha Berry highway.
+The Georgia section of U.S. Route 27 (SR 1) is dedicated as the Martha Berry Highway.